OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

-# Tampering and Reverse Engineering on Android
+# Android Tampering and Reverse Engineering

 Android's openness makes it a favorable environment for reverse engineers.
 In the following chapter, we'll look at some peculiarities of Android reversing and OS-specific tools as processes.